dotnet/docs/docs/framework/winforms/controls/how-to-author-controls-for-windows-forms.md

 6. If your control inherits from <xref:System.Windows.Forms.UserControl>, you can test its runtime behavior by building the control project and running it in the **UserControl Test Container**.
 For more information, see [How to: Test the Run-Time Behavior of a UserControl](how-to-test-the-run-time-behavior-of-a-usercontrol.md).

 7. You can also test and debug your control by creating a new project, such as a Windows Application, and placing it into a container.
-This process is demonstrated as part of [Walkthrough: Authoring a Composite Control with Visual Basic](walkthrough-authoring-a-composite-control-with-visual-basic.md).
+This process is demonstrated as part of [Walkthrough: Authoring a Composite Control](walkthrough-authoring-a-composite-control-with-visual-csharp.md).

 8. As you add each feature, add features to your test project to exercise the new functionality.